qkzk/fm/development.md

 - [x] cli info is configurable
 - [x] refactor menus. split selectable content trait into 2 traits.
 Use closure to impl methods
 - [x] refactor cli & tui applications using common traits.
 Simplify tui config file
-- [ ] rename Action::Command to Action::Action since it's what it does
+- [x] rename Action::Command to Action::Action since it's what it does

 ## TODO

-- [ ] refactor & unify all shell commands.
-Better names : Action::Action instead of command, Action::Command instead of shellwhatever
+- [ ] refactor & unify all shell commands
 - [ ] config loading : https://www.reddit.com/r/rust/comments/17v65j8/implement_configuration_files_without_reading_the/
 - [ ] Only store one Selectable thing in status
 - [ ] use `Rc<str>` instead of string to avoid copying